 “The whole move revolved around making sure the IT systems were working from the start of business on Monday morning to ensure it was ‘business as usual’ for the firm and its clients.”

 The entire company is on one floor with no closed-door offices, in order to support the free flow of ideas and align with the Scott family’s inclusive culture.

 “Apart from our clients, the staff are the most important part of our business and we offer very flexible working practices time-wise.
 We encourage staff to challenge their managers, and are always open to ideas – however farfetched.

 “The plan for the future is to continue to grow the business steadily, increase the profits for our shareholders and look at different avenues as appropriate – depending on regulation.
 It is particularly important that we do not disrupt the current high level of client service for the sake of new business.”

 Proactive support from Shipleys

-“Shipleys is our preferred auditor and carries out audits on most of our funds, says Laura.
+“Shipleys is our preferred auditor and carries out audits on most of our funds, said Laura.
 “Rob ensures there is good communication and visits regularly, taking the initiative to pass on regulatory information relevant to our business.
 Shipleys has been very responsive and worked with us effectively as we’ve grown.”